 Before you plan your employee engagement strategy for the upcoming generation, you need to think about the benefits that the organization can provide for newbies.
 You can’t simply get away by giving a watch on completing ten years with the organization.

-Most companies provide tons of goodies during the joining process, snacks and gifts at festivals, and even birthday gifts.
+Most companies provide tons of goodies, welcome kits during the joining process, snacks and gifts at festivals, and even birthday gifts.
 These incentives help you to connect with your employees on a personal level.

 9. Take Care of Employee Well-Being